 For some reason I have received reports of teams not truly realizing the purpose of AYSO.
 Saturday games are a recreational competition intended to be fun for families and players.
 There are certain points where it is obvious you should change the game to make it fun for everyone.

-Forfeit = I use this term to help in the understanding that you are no longer playing a scheduled competition, but a scheduled scrimmage with a total number of players at both coaches' disposal.
+Forfeit = This term is to help in the understanding that you are no longer playing a scheduled competition, but a scheduled scrimmage with a total number of players at both coaches' disposal.

 Constructive Feedback - There are always issues, first remember we are all volunteers.
 From issues with parents to issues with referees, there are channels to get help.
 If you observe a problem or have one with a parent feel free to email me.
 If you observe a problem or have one with a referee feel free to email the Ref Admin.
 Please be sure to mention the game, field, and start time.
 Remember it is just a game, but if you believe it is a problem email someone so we can help.
 Keep it constructive so we know what we can do to help.